Mental health supports for college students in Ireland

 This article was developed in partnership with the Union of Students in Ireland (USI).

 Starting college can be a new and exciting experience but it can also come with difficulties.
 Leaving secondary school or going into a new course where you do not know anyone can be a daunting experience and it can leave you feeling lonely and isolated.
-What is important to remember is that if you do experience mental health difficulty during college, there are always supports to help and that you are not alone.
+What is important to remember is that if you do experience a mental health difficulty during college, there are always mental health supports to help and that you are not alone.

 Our mental health is something that is always with us, but many people only associate mental health with experiencing a mental health difficulty.
 As with physical health, our mental health needs continuous care and attention to help keep it healthy.
 The idea of positive mental health is not that a person will never experience a mental health difficulty, but that we can all make choices to help promote overall health and wellbeing that can support us throughout our lives.